opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 Use OpticsFoundry_Control_AQuRA or OpticsFoundry_ControlLight to use it.

 If you want to recreate the bitstream, use Vivado 2023.1.
+Open project

+C:\AQuRA\OpticsFoundry_Sequencer_MZ\OpticsFoundry_Sequencer_MZ_Vivado_2023.1\FireflyControl_1.xpr

+Update all IP.

+When creating the bitstream, you can ignore the two "BD 41-237" warnings.